Iowa Gov. Kim Reynolds will endorse Florida Gov. Ron DeSantis for president, AP sources say

 The people familiar with the matter spoke to The Associated Press on condition of anonymity before a Monday rally in Des Moines where Reynolds is expected to announce her endorsement.
 The Des Moines Register and NBC News first reported the anticipated endorsement.

 Reynolds had introduced DeSantis at political events in Iowa and appeared with Florida first lady Casey DeSantis — without publicly declaring her support.
-But the governor often noted her shared policy priorities and accomplishments, including a bill banning abortion at six weeks of pregnancy.
+But the governor often noted her shared policy priorities and accomplishments, including a bill banning abortion at six weeks of pregnancy, before many women know they are pregnant.

 Reynolds, who is in her second term, had left open the possibility of lending her support to a candidate in the Jan.
 15 caucuses.